 There are several advantages linked to this program, among which is the fact that the visa offers specific conditions under which foreign workers can complete their activities from abroad.
 Furthermore, it is easier to obtain a visa for this purpose instead of renewing tourism visas every few months.

 If you are interested in moving here from another EU country, you do not need a remote work visa in Spain, however, you can rely on our immigration lawyer for assistance in applying for a residence permit and for citizenship.
 If you meet the requirements, you can also become a Spanish citizen if your parents were residents of the nation.
 You or your children must be less than 18.
 This method of obtaining citizenship in Spain has advantages because it calls for fewer paperwork.
 However, we still recommend using our services to make sure you don’t encounter any difficulties.

-Who can apply for a Spain digital nomad visa?
+Who can apply for Spain’s digital nomad visa?

 Under the current legal framework, the remote worker visa for Spain is available for non-EEA citizens who want to work in this country.

 The Spain nomad visa for non-EU workers implies for applicants to meet the following criteria:

 - they are employed by non-Spanish enterprises or,